 For Android users who were using CANImmunize prior to CANImmunize Accounts, you will have an opportunity to restore your records from Google Drive when creating your account.
 You will not be able to restore your records from Google Drive once your account is created.

 CANImmunize is a personal immunization record.
-At this time, this functionality is not available but is something we are pursuing with interested provinces and territories.
+At this time, the functionality to retrieve vaccination records from the provincial and territorial vaccination repositories is not available, but is something we are pursuing.

-If you forget your password, you can reset it by following these steps:
+If you have an account and have forgotten your password, you can follow these steps:

 If you would like to change your password: